-The Refuge is an upscale, artisan beer pub located in the ever popular downtown area of San Carlos on the main artery, Laurel Street.
-It captures the best iconic dishes America has ever conceived, and the personal European nostalgia of its founder and owner, Matt Levin.
+The Refuge is an upscale, artisan beer pub located in San Carlos and Menlo Park.
+The San Carlos restaurant is located in the ever popular downtown area of San Carlos on the main artery, Laurel Street while the Menlo Park restaurant sits on Crane Street right off of Santa Cruz Ave.
+The Refuge captures the best iconic dishes America has ever conceived, and the personal European nostalgia of its founder and owner, Matt Levin.

 The menu is eclectic and cohesive.
 Our ultra-tender, mouth-watering pastrami, hand-carved and steaming hot, will be a Bay Area revolution.
 Nobody has ever served this type of pastrami in the Bay Area.
 It is made with respect to the bold traditions laid down by the great delicatessens such as Langer’s and Katz’s.
 The menu also features fresh house-ground Hamburgers, authentic Ribeye Cheesesteaks, fresh salads, seasonal soups, comforting desserts, cured meats and last but not least, house-made chicken liver.